Appropriate (play): Characters

+Production history

+Jenkins conceived the play through participation with the Vineyard Arts Project and the Sundance Institute Theatre Lab beginning in 2011.
+The play was first performed at Actors Theatre of Louisville in the Humana Festival of New American Plays.

+The play was next performed in Chicago at the Victory Gardens Theater and at the Woolly Mammoth Theatre Company in Washington D.C. in 2013.

 Appropriate began previews Off-Broadway on February 25, 2014, in The Alice Griffin Jewel Box Theatre at the Pershing Square Signature Center, New York.
 It had its opening night on March 16, 2014, playing a limited run to April 6.
+Johanna Day was given the Obie Award for Distinguished Performance by an Actress for her performance.

+The play premiered on the West Coast at Center Theatre Group in 2015.

 Appropriate opened at the Donmar Warehouse in London August 22, 2019, following previews from August 16.
 It played a limited run to October 5.